 Use of electronically-delivered route and departure clearances

-Within the real-world NZZC, electronically-delivered departure clearances (DCL) are available at NZAA, NZWN, and NZCH instead of traditional voice via VHF/HF radio.
+Within the real-world NZZC, electronically-delivered departure clearances (DCL) are available at NZAA, NZWN, NZCH and NZQN, instead of traditional voice via VHF/HF radio.
 DCL reduces frequency congestion and controller workload and eliminates read-back/hear-back errors.
 Aircraft must meet specific criteria for a DCL (real-world) in the NZZC.

 A DCL is similar to the so-called "pre-departure clearance (PDC)", and the terms are interchangeable for VATSIM purposes.
 The main difference in the real world is that a PDC requires a CPDLC connection and is usually pushed automatically, whereas a DCL is manually requested via ACARS.